 - Adopting a healthy diet can help you lose weight, reducing excess tissue

-- Positional therapy to adjust your sleeping position to alleviate snoring
+- Positional therapy to adjust your sleeping position can alleviate snoring

-- Throat & mouth exercises strengthen your muscles to reduce symptoms
+- Throat and mouth exercises strengthen your muscles to reduce symptoms

 Treating Sleep Apnea With Surgery

 In some cases, surgery is recommended for sleep apnea patients to reduce or eliminate their symptoms.
 Some surgeries include removing expanding tonsils or excess tissue and widening the airways in your nose or throat.

 Although these are highly effective in certain cases, they’re also very invasive.
 Before surgery is considered, we explore all possible treatment options.

 With the help of Fotona’s NightLase, our Basalt dental office can improve your quality of sleep and help you get a better night’s rest.
 NightLase is a non-invasive, patient-friendly laser treatment used to reduce or eliminate the effects of sleep apnea and snoring.